Innovative Pedagogies for International Development, June 2021

 In this session, participants will learn about urban development in Dhaka, Bangladesh though a role playing (RP) activity.
 Participants will assume the roles of stakeholders involved in disputes about how urban development plans generate unequal access to mobility and water.
 RP is an active learning practice that enhances students’ engagement, learning responsibilities and knowledge generation and enables interactive learning (Stevens 2015).
 It also allows students to apply their theoretical insights to a ‘real-world’ context, thereby fostering learning-by-doing.
 The anticipated learning outcomes are: building participants’ understanding of the complex and contested nature of decision-making around urban development, enhancing their interest in relevant debates and fostering international development capacities such as communication with multiple stakeholders and empathy to understand others’ perspectives and lived realities (Wheeler 2006).

 To enhance the ‘almost real life’ quality of the session, the activity will be structured around a set timeline, punctuated by the announcement of events that are based on real incidents that have affected the course of urban development planning in Dhaka’s recent past.
-Participants will receive short briefing cards (or very brief videos embedded in the Padlet will be made visible) at set times during the session, and adjust their demands and behaviour in response.
-Participants will then engage in 2 x 20 minute scenarios, with scenarios developed around access to slum dwellers’ mobility and water access.
-There will also be a 20 minute debrief session at the end where participants will share their learnings from the activity via a guided discussion, and responses to a live poll through PollEverywhere.
+Participants will receive short briefing cards (or very brief videos embedded in the Padlet that will be made visible) at set times during the session and adjust their demands and behavior in response.
+Participants will then engage in 2 x 20-minute scenarios, with scenarios developed around access to slum dwellers’ mobility and water access.
+There will also be a 20-minute debrief session at the end where participants will share what they learned from the activity via a guided discussion and respond to a live poll through PollEverywhere.

 Presenters and participants will share with each other what they learned in the session they attended.